rainaldisatria/faith/README.md

 - 'K': Advance dialogue.
 - 'U' & 'A': Rotate the camera.

-## Note
+## Notes
-- New PRs or any contributions are welcome.
-- There are placeholder assets tagged with "placeholder_" at the start of their name.
-Please don't use or redistribute those assets.
+- All rights reserverd to their respective owners.
 - You must have a license to use the Assets in Assets/Assets folder.
-You can get the license by going to Unity Asset Store and search using the name of the folder.
-We get it all for free.
+You can get the license [here](https://github.com/rainaldisatria/faith/wiki/Assets-used-from-Unity-Asset-Store).
+(We get it all for free).

 ## Built with
 - State Machine, Event Channel from Unity Open Project #1: